tanvi-s-a/team_hackathon/README.md

 - **Hosting & Infrastructure**: Google Cloud Run, Firebase Hosting
 - **Maps & Travel**: Google Maps API, Google Travel API
 - **Observability**: Arize Phoenix, OpenTelemetry, OpenInference

+## Contributing

+If you're interested in contributing to GreenRoute, please read through the project files and reach out to the team to see how you can help.